Non-Perishable Food Items: The Complete Emergency Pantry Guide

 - Keep a manual can opener and a portable stove with fuel readily accessible.

-Apartment and small-space storage
+Apartment and Small-Space Storage

-Pacific Northwest humidity is a pantry killer.
+If you’re in the Pacific Northwest, humidity is a pantry killer.
 I use silica gel packets in every grain container and learned the hard way that unfinished garages here can hit 90°F in August — that kind of temperature swing cuts canned food quality in half.
-Drop bay leaves into rice and grain containers to deter pantry moths.
-Store everything in hard-sided containers, not bags that rodents can chew through.
+If you’re in a humid Gulf Coast climate, moisture is an even bigger threat; double-bag your dry goods and check for condensation monthly.

-Temperature matters more than most people realize.
 A garage that regularly exceeds 85°F will degrade canned goods significantly faster than a climate-controlled closet.
 If your only storage space runs hot, prioritize freeze-dried and dehydrated items over canned goods.

 Shelf Life and Inspection Rules